Maciej Rybus: International career

 Rybus made his debut for the Poland national team against Romania in November 2009.
 In the next match against Canada, he scored his first goal.
 He also represented Poland at UEFA Euro 2012.

-In May 2018 he was named in Poland's preliminary 35-man squad for the 2018 FIFA World Cup in Russia.
+In May 2018, Rybus was named in Poland's preliminary 35-man squad for the 2018 FIFA World Cup in Russia, and later made the final team.

-On 20 June 2022, following his move to Russian side Spartak Moscow, Poland barred him from playing for his country.
+On 20 June 2022, following his move to Spartak Moscow, Poland barred Rybus from playing for the national team.
 Playing for a Russian team during the Russian invasion of Ukraine was cited as the reason.

-Over his time with the national team, Rybus played 66 matches.

 Personal life

 On 17 March 2018, Rybus married Lana Baimatova, a Russian hospitality manager of Ossetian ethnicity.
+They divorced in November 2025.